The dangers of air fresheners are enough to put you off them forever! Learn why here

 Lemanja – An exotic fragrance, combining warming Organic Thai Lemongrass, Exotic Black Pepper counterbalanced by Sweet Fresh Basil.

 Inika – Calming Organic Chamomile is hand-blended with relaxing Organic Lavender, healing Organic Rosemary and warming Lemongrass.

 Dakota Meadow – A gorgeous scent envelopes your home in a pure, fresh and calming scent.
 Organic floral Geranium Rose and aromatic Sage, twisted with calming Lavender.

 More than making your home smell fresh, these room perfumes can change the whole mood that permeates your house!

-In short, there really is no such thing as a ‘natural’ air freshener spray.
-If you’re concerned about nasty smells in your home, first of all, eliminate the possible stink: clean mould off walls and shower tiles; open windows when cooking, and make sure pets are shampooed regularly, for example.
+In short, if you’re concerned about the dangers of air fresheners, but have nasty smells in your home, first of all, eliminate the possible stink.
+Clean mould off walls and shower tiles; open windows when cooking, and make sure pets are shampooed regularly, for example.

 Or even better yet, open a window.
 Nothing freshens the air quite like…fresh air.